-Each hibiscus variety has its own genetics that determine what pigments, and what range of colors it can produce.
+Each hibiscus variety has its own genetics that determines what pigments, and what range of colors it can produce.
 However, within that range, temperature, sunlight, pH, and nutrition can all affect the levels of different pigments in a flower and what color they appear.

-The blue- and red-colored anthocyanins are water-soluble pigments carried in plant sap.
-Meanwhile, the red, orange and yellow carotenoids are fat-soluble pigments created and stored in the plastids (compartments in plant cells similar to the chloroplasts that carry out photosynthesis).
+The blue- and red-colored anthocyanins are water-soluble pigments carried in the plant sap.
+Meanwhile, the red, orange, and yellow carotenoids are fat-soluble pigments created and stored in the plastids (compartments in plant cells similar to the chloroplasts that carry out photosynthesis).
 Therefore, anthocyanins are less protected and more sensitive to environmental changes, while carotenoids are more stable.
 This difference helps explain the color changes in hibiscus.

 Anthocyanins exposed to hot conditions will often break down, causing flower colors to fade, while carotenoid-based colors hold up well in the heat.
 High temperatures and bright sunlight also enhance carotenoid production, leading to bright reds and oranges.

 On the other hand, plants produce more anthocyanins in cold weather, and the anthocyanins they produce tend to be more red- and pink-colored as opposed to blue or purple.
-For this reason, some anthocyanin dependent hibiscus flowers will produce brilliant color displays during cool weather or in partial shade, but will fade in bright, hot sunlight.
+For this reason, some anthocyanin-dependent hibiscus flowers will produce brilliant color displays during cool weather or in partial shade but will fade in bright, hot sunlight.

 Similarly, flavonols exposed to high temperatures will fade from yellow to white, while cold weather will cause an increase in production and a deepening of yellow flower colors.